Good Hotel Guide Review

 51. 1 suitable for disabled.

-lift, lounge, bar, 2 restaurants, conservatory, function rooms, free Wi-Fi, in-room TV, civil wedding licence, spa treatment rooms, summer terrace, 2-acre grounds, outdoor heated swimming pool (May–end Sept), rigid inflatable boat for charter.
+lift, lounge, bar, 2 restaurants, conservatory, function rooms, free Wi-Fi, in-room TV, civil wedding licence, spa treatment rooms, terrace, 2-acre grounds, outdoor heated pool, public areas/toilet wheelchair accessible.

 in public areas, pianist on peak-season weekends.